Kansas City Southern (NYSE:KSU) Shares Sold by Chase Investment Counsel Corp

-Chase Investment Counsel Corp lessened its stake in Kansas City Southern (NYSE:KSU) by 34.5% during the 4th quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm owned 13,956 shares of the transportation company’s stock after selling 7,366 shares during the period.
+Chase Investment Counsel Corp cut its holdings in shares of Kansas City Southern (NYSE:KSU) by 34.5% in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The institutional investor owned 13,956 shares of the transportation company’s stock after selling 7,366 shares during the period.
 Chase Investment Counsel Corp’s holdings in Kansas City Southern were worth $2,848,000 as of its most recent SEC filing.

-A number of other hedge funds also recently modified their holdings of the stock.
-WBH Advisory Inc. increased its position in Kansas City Southern by 3.9% in the 4th quarter.
-WBH Advisory Inc. now owns 1,370 shares of the transportation company’s stock valued at $295,000 after acquiring an additional 51 shares during the period.
-O Shaughnessy Asset Management LLC increased its position in Kansas City Southern by 27.2% in the 3rd quarter.
-O Shaughnessy Asset Management LLC now owns 285 shares of the transportation company’s stock valued at $52,000 after acquiring an additional 61 shares during the period.
-Tower View Investment Management & Research LLC increased its position in Kansas City Southern by 0.3% in the 3rd quarter.
-Tower View Investment Management & Research LLC now owns 19,097 shares of the transportation company’s stock valued at $3,453,000 after acquiring an additional 62 shares during the period.
-Sumitomo Mitsui DS Asset Management Company Ltd increased its position in Kansas City Southern by 1.1% in the 3rd quarter.
-Sumitomo Mitsui DS Asset Management Company Ltd now owns 6,135 shares of the transportation company’s stock valued at $1,109,000 after acquiring an additional 69 shares during the period.
-Finally, Loring Wolcott & Coolidge Fiduciary Advisors LLP MA boosted its holdings in Kansas City Southern by 1.9% in the 4th quarter.
-Loring Wolcott & Coolidge Fiduciary Advisors LLP MA now owns 3,669 shares of the transportation company’s stock valued at $749,000 after purchasing an additional 69 shares in the last quarter.
-Hedge funds and other institutional investors own 85.89% of the company’s stock.
+Several other institutional investors have also made changes to their positions in KSU.
+Harding Loevner LP grew its stake in shares of Kansas City Southern by 259.0% during the third quarter.
+Harding Loevner LP now owns 140 shares of the transportation company’s stock valued at $25,000 after acquiring an additional 101 shares in the last quarter.
+Hall Laurie J Trustee acquired a new position in Kansas City Southern in the third quarter worth about $33,000.
+Horan Capital Advisors LLC. acquired a new position in Kansas City Southern in the third quarter worth about $37,000.
+CWM LLC grew its stake in Kansas City Southern by 202.9% in the third quarter.
+CWM LLC now owns 209 shares of the transportation company’s stock worth $38,000 after purchasing an additional 140 shares in the last quarter.
+Finally, Allworth Financial LP grew its stake in Kansas City Southern by 10,600.0% in the fourth quarter.
+Allworth Financial LP now owns 214 shares of the transportation company’s stock worth $44,000 after purchasing an additional 212 shares in the last quarter.
+Institutional investors own 85.89% of the company’s stock.

-The business also recently announced a quarterly dividend, which will be paid on Wednesday, April 7th.
-Investors of record on Monday, March 8th will be paid a $0.54 dividend.
-The ex-dividend date is Friday, March 5th.
-This represents a $2.16 dividend on an annualized basis and a yield of 1.03%.
+The firm also recently declared a quarterly dividend, which will be paid on Wednesday, April 7th.
+Shareholders of record on Monday, March 8th will be given a $0.54 dividend.
 This is a positive change from Kansas City Southern’s previous quarterly dividend of $0.44.
-Kansas City Southern’s dividend payout ratio is presently 25.51%.
+The ex-dividend date of this dividend is Friday, March 5th.
+This represents a $2.16 annualized dividend and a yield of 1.03%.
+Kansas City Southern’s payout ratio is 25.51%.

-A number of brokerages have weighed in on KSU.
-JPMorgan Chase & Co. lifted their price objective on Kansas City Southern from $199.00 to $204.00 and gave the company a “neutral” rating in a report on Tuesday, January 12th.
-Cowen lifted their price objective on Kansas City Southern from $203.00 to $246.00 and gave the company an “outperform” rating in a report on Monday, January 25th.
-Credit Suisse Group lifted their price objective on Kansas City Southern from $237.00 to $246.00 and gave the company an “outperform” rating in a report on Monday, January 25th.
-Barclays lifted their price objective on Kansas City Southern from $220.00 to $235.00 and gave the company an “equal weight” rating in a report on Monday, January 25th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price objective on Kansas City Southern from $197.00 to $212.00 and gave the company a “hold” rating in a report on Thursday, January 28th.
-One research analyst has rated the stock with a sell rating, six have given a hold rating, ten have assigned a buy rating and one has issued a strong buy rating to the company.
-The company has an average rating of “Buy” and a consensus price target of $204.55.
+KSU has been the subject of a number of research reports.
+Wells Fargo & Company lifted their price target on Kansas City Southern from $236.00 to $257.00 and gave the stock an “overweight” rating in a research note on Monday, January 25th.
+Credit Suisse Group lifted their target price on Kansas City Southern from $237.00 to $246.00 and gave the company an “outperform” rating in a research note on Monday, January 25th.
+Raymond James lifted their target price on Kansas City Southern from $245.00 to $255.00 and gave the company a “strong-buy” rating in a research note on Monday, January 25th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell lifted their target price on Kansas City Southern from $220.00 to $250.00 in a research note on Monday, January 11th.
+Finally, Cowen lifted their target price on Kansas City Southern from $203.00 to $246.00 and gave the company an “outperform” rating in a research note on Monday, January 25th.
+One equities research analyst has rated the stock with a sell rating, six have given a hold rating, ten have issued a buy rating and one has assigned a strong buy rating to the company.
+The company has a consensus rating of “Buy” and a consensus price target of $204.55.

-In other Kansas City Southern news, CMO Michael J. Naatz sold 5,355 shares of the business’s stock in a transaction on Wednesday, November 18th.
-The stock was sold at an average price of $189.23, for a total value of $1,013,326.65.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, VP Lora S. Cheatum sold 1,519 shares of the business’s stock in a transaction on Friday, November 20th.
-The shares were sold at an average price of $188.95, for a total value of $287,015.05.
-Following the completion of the transaction, the vice president now owns 15,879 shares of the company’s stock, valued at $3,000,337.05.
+In other Kansas City Southern news, insider Cueto Cuevas Oscar Augusto Del sold 1,046 shares of Kansas City Southern stock in a transaction that occurred on Wednesday, November 11th.
+The shares were sold at an average price of $186.39, for a total value of $194,963.94.
+Following the transaction, the insider now owns 7,182 shares in the company, valued at $1,338,652.98.
+The transaction was disclosed in a document filed with the SEC, which is available at this link.
+Also, VP Lora S. Cheatum sold 1,519 shares of Kansas City Southern stock in a transaction that occurred on Friday, November 20th.
+The stock was sold at an average price of $188.95, for a total transaction of $287,015.05.
+Following the completion of the transaction, the vice president now owns 15,879 shares in the company, valued at approximately $3,000,337.05.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 10,920 shares of company stock worth $2,071,786.
-0.82% of the stock is owned by corporate insiders.
+In the last 90 days, insiders sold 10,920 shares of company stock worth $2,071,786.
+0.82% of the stock is currently owned by company insiders.

 About Kansas City Southern